Last Updated on July 14, 2023

 Take some time to figure out how your skills and goals align with the employer’s reputation.
 Based on your research in tip #1, make a note on whether they’ve won awards, or are known for a particular characteristic like being a Magnet facility or specializing in patient-centered care.
 Talk about how their specialties match up with yours, and how a future together will benefit you both.

-On top of the tips above, here are a few more important factors to remember before your next nursing interview:
+On top of the interview tips for nurses above, here are a few more important factors to remember beforehand:

 - If it’s an on-site interview, find out exactly where you need to go, and arrive 10 minutes early.